 If you have locally advanced prostate cancer you may have bicalutamide with radiotherapy.
 Locally advanced means that the cancer has either begun to spread outside the prostate gland or has spread into lymph nodes nearby.
 You take bicalutamide once a day.

 You take flutamide 3 times times a day.
 Some men find that flutamide gives them diarrhoea.
 If this is the case for you, talk to your doctor about it.
 There may be another treatment you can try or you may be able to take medicines to help with the diarrhoea.

 You take enzalutamide as capsules once a day.

 Flutamide and bicalutamide are less likely to cause erection problems and other side effects than leuprorelin (Prostap) or goserelin (Zoladex).
 But they are more likely to cause breast swelling and tenderness.
-There is information about hormone therapy side effects in this section
+You can find out more about hormone therapy side effects.

 Abiraterone is also called Zytiga.
 It is a type of hormone therapy that blocks an enzyme called cytochrome p17.
-The body needs cytochrome p17 to make male sex hormones.
-Without this enzyme the testicles and other body tissue can't make testosterone.
-You can have abiraterone if you have advanced prostate cancer and have already had other types of hormone therapy and chemotherapy containing docetaxel (Taxotere) that is no longer working.
+Without this enzyme, the testicles and other body tissue can't make testosterone.
+You can have abiraterone if you have advanced prostate cancer and have already had other types of hormone therapy and chemotherapy with docetaxel (Taxotere) that is no longer working.
 It is a tablet you take every day.

-There are different ways of using hormone therapy drugs for prostate cancer.
+There are different ways of having hormone therapy drugs for prostate cancer.
 You may have

 - Luteinising hormone blockers on their own